Mellanox/libvma/README.txt

 Default value is 100 (milli-sec)

 VMA_TCP_CTL_THREAD
-Do all tcp control flows in the internal thread, Default value is disabled
+Do all tcp control flows in the internal thread.
+Use value of 0 to disable.
+Use value of 1 for waking up the thread when there is work to do.
+Use value of 2 for waiting for thread timer to expire.
+Default value is disabled

 VMA_AVOID_SYS_CALLS_ON_TCP_FD